ASHTeam/ash-aio/README.md

 A program that lets you use hacks from the Actual Splatoon Hacking Discord server.

+> If you want to keep track of ASH Team's progress on new versions, [click here](https://github.com/ASHTeam/ash-aio/projects) to view projects.

 ## FAQ

 ### Who made the hacks?